Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: introduction

-In this paper, we use the three restorative justice principles described above and its common practices (e.g. the victim-offender conference) as a vehicle to study the perspectives and practices of victims, offenders, and moderators during instances of online harm.
-This research has two major goals: first, we explore how the victims, offenders, and moderators currently experience or address online harm.
-We use the three restorative justice principles to evaluate current practices and identify the potential needs for restorative justice practices.
-Second, we introduce the victim-offender conference to participants to learn about their perspectives of one key restorative justice process.
-We use this as a way to understand the promises and challenges of practicably implementing restorative justice practices in an online setting.
+This paper uses the three restorative justice principles described above and its common practices (e.g., the victim-offender conference) as a vehicle to study the perspectives and practices of victims, offenders, and moderators during instances of online harm.
+First, we use the principles to evaluate current practices for addressing interpersonal harm and identify the potential need for restorative justice practices.
+We focus on the experiences of victims, offenders, and moderators, who are key stakeholders and participants in restorative justice conferences (with the moderator acting as facilitator).
+Second, we use the victim-offender conference to identify the benefits and challenges of practicably implementing restorative justice practices in an online setting.

-We study harm cases in the Overwatch gaming community in two major platforms that the members of this community use: Overwatch \footnote{https://playoverwatch.com} and Discord \footnote{https://discord.com}.
-This is a community that frequently issues moderation sanctions and is considered to have a ``toxic'' environment by many players \cite{overwatch_forums_2020, overwatch_forums_2019}.
+We study harm cases in the Overwatch gaming community, which spans two major platforms : the Overwatch platform on which the game is played \footnote{https://playoverwatch.com} and the Discord platform \footnote{https://discord.com} on which gaming discussions, teammate selection, and match organization occur.
+Online gaming communities have long suffered from severe and frequent incidents of online harm \cite{adinolf2018toxic,hilvert2020m, beres2021don}.
+Our analysis of Overwatch, a multi-player game, lets us explore such harm in the context of different types of user relationships, including competition and collaboration.
 We interviewed self-identified victims (people who have been harmed), offenders (people who have harmed others), and moderators who dealt with the cases being discussed.
-Our interview protocol resembles \textit{pre-conferencing}, a common practice in restorative justice to learn people's history and preferences, explain restorative justice to them, and evaluate the appropriateness of holding a victim-offender conference \cite{zehr2015little}.
-Additionally, given that restorative justice has mostly been developed through practice\cite{van2014restoring}, we deepened our understanding of its principles and practices by conducting two interviews with restorative justice practitioners.
+Our interview protocol resembles the restorative justice practice of \textit{pre-conferencing}, which is used to learn people's history and preferences, explain restorative justice to them, and evaluate the appropriateness of holding a victim-offender conference \cite{zehr2015little}.
+Additionally, given that restorative justice has been chiefly developed through practice\cite{van2014restoring}, we deepened our understanding of its principles and practices by conducting two interviews with offline restorative justice practitioners.